Did you know that many of your employees may be working with depression?

 Although the COVID-19 pandemic has reduced most in-person gatherings, a coworker suffering from depression may withdraw even from online activities such as group gaming sessions or speculation over sports like fantasy football.
 Although the specific red flags will vary from person to person, depression essentially changes someone’s normal behavior over a sustained period of time.

-Studies conducted by the Centers for Disease Control reveal that rates of depression can vary depending on the profession of the patients.
+Studies conducted by the CDC reveal that rates of working with depression can vary depending on the profession of the patients.
 The personal care and service occupations, as well as food preparation and related occupations, tended to have higher overall rates of major depressive episodes among full-time workers aged 18 to 64 than other industries, with an average of nearly 11%.

 Meanwhile, the industries of architecture, engineering, surveying, social sciences, installation, maintenance, and repair tended to have the lowest incidences of major depressive episodes among the workforce, with an average of 4%.